Find Affordable College Courses

 Gainesville, FL

-University of Florida did quite well in this year’s ranking of the best places for wildlife management students to get a master’s degree.
-It came in at #6 on the list.
-UF is a very large public school located in the medium-sized city of Gainesville.
+University of Florida landed the #6 spot in the 2023 rankings for the best value master’s degree wildlife management programs.
+UF is a fairly large public school located in the city of Gainesville.

 The average tuition and fees for an out-of-state graduate students at UF are $30,130 a year.